atlarge-research/continuum/README.md

 ```

 ## Figure 7 (7 x 15 minutes)
 The same explanation in Figure 6 applies to Figure 7 - configurations differ between GCP and QEMU, but the trends in the results are similar.
+The main difference is that we omit the experiments with 8 endpoints, as this may create more VMs than the default GCP quota allows, see the discussion in the previous section.
 The output can again be found in the `/logs` directory as a PDF.
 When the script crashes, see the explanation above on how to restart.
 To replicate Figure 7, using the configurations in `configuration/experiment_endpoint_scaling`:

 ```bash
 rm -r logs/*.log